BitDAO (BIT) Price Hits $0.52

-BitDAO (BIT) traded 0.5% higher against the U.S. dollar during the one day period ending at 21:00 PM Eastern on August 1st.
-One BitDAO token can now be bought for approximately $0.52 or 0.00001732 BTC on major exchanges.
-Over the last week, BitDAO has traded 4.1% lower against the U.S. dollar.
-BitDAO has a market capitalization of $953.83 million and $74,878.17 worth of BitDAO was traded on exchanges in the last 24 hours.
+BitDAO (BIT) traded up 0.4% against the U.S. dollar during the one day period ending at 10:00 AM Eastern on August 3rd.
+BitDAO has a total market cap of $964.09 million and $29,686.14 worth of BitDAO was traded on exchanges in the last day.
+One BitDAO token can now be bought for approximately $0.52 or 0.00001793 BTC on major exchanges.
+Over the last seven days, BitDAO has traded 2% lower against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.